Janpot/next-rpc/README.md

 ## Rules and limitations

-1. RPC routes are only allowed to export async functions.
+1. Rpc routes are **only allowed to export async functions**.
 They also need to be statically analyzable as such.
 Therefore only the following is allowed, either:

 ```js
 export async function fn1() {}